xtensor-stack/xtensor/docs/source/installation.rst

 Although ``xtensor`` is a header-only library, we provide standardized means to install it, with package managers or with cmake.

-Besides the xtendor headers, all these methods place the `cmake` project configuration file in the right location so that third-party projects can use cmake's find_package to locate xtensor headers.
+Besides the xtensor headers, all these methods place the ``cmake`` project configuration file in the right location so that third-party projects can use cmake's ``find_package`` to locate xtensor headers.

 .. image:: conda.svg